-Kate Lapides earned a bachelor's degree in Art, English and Sociology.
-After completing advanced photography studies at the Salt Institute for Documentary Studies, she began putting her cameras to work documenting the stories of refugees, immigrants, burn survivors and the rural poor around the world for NGO's including Save the Children, the International Rescue Committee, and Interplast.
+Kate earned a bachelor's degree in Humanities and is currently completing her masters thesis in the International Development Practice program at Regis University.
+After completing advanced photography studies at the Salt Institute for Documentary Studies 20 years ago, she began putting her cameras to work documenting the stories of refugees, immigrants, burn survivors and the rural poor around the world for NGO's including Save the Children, the International Rescue Committee, and Interplast.
 Passionate about running, mountains, community, human rights, and dog-friendly spaces, she’s a profound believer in the capacity of thoughtful photography to humanize complex humanitarian issues.
-She also writes about people doing good in the world as a contributing writer for Breckenridge

 Dr. molly secor-Turner

 Molly holds a joint appointment in the Department of Nursing and the Master of Public Health program at North Dakota State University.
 Her research examines the influence of social context on adolescent health.
 Molly uses this research to advocate for the health and well-being of adolescents from a human rights perspective, whether they live in rural North Dakota, rural Kenya or among high-risk populations in Fargo.